 Eight reasons why process automation should be part of your 'new normal’ post COVID-19

-It’s a phase that has entered our vocabulary in recent weeks as the Government try to re-open the UK economy despite the ever-present threat of COVID-19 (Coronavirus).
+It’s a phrase that has entered our vocabulary in recent weeks as the Government try to re-open the economy despite the ever-present threat of Coronavirus (COVID-19).